JenPage/Showcase/readme.md

         - show displays associated with a trophy on the show form
         - automate including the assets in the test project
         - add validation rule for checking template files
+        - finish adding flash messages for CRUD
     - 1.1
         - Replace buttons with FontAwesome icons where appropriate
         - add ability to use a custom auth guard
+        - add image uploader that takes care of uploading images to the CDN
+        - add way to mass-assign trophies to a display (instead of one at a time)

 ## Installation